 Alberto Esquenazi, MD

-Dr. Esquenazi is the John Otto Haas Chair of Physical Medicine and Rehabilitation and Chief Medical Officer at MossRehab where he also directs the Sheer Gait & Motion Analysis Laboratory.
+Chief Clinical Officer and John Otto Haas Endowed Chair of Physical Medicine and Rehabilitation at Jefferson Moss-Magee Rehabilitation and Enterprise SVP for Rehabilitation and Post-Acute care at Thomas Jefferson University Hospitals where he also directs the Sheer Gait & Motion Analysis Laboratory.
 He is a professor of rehabilitation at Thomas Jefferson University – Jefferson Medical College and Drexel University College of Medicine.
 Under his leadership, MossRehab has introduced over 25 robotic devices many of which underwent clinical trials at the hospital.

 Conferences and Workshops